reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ## Getting Started with Reflex AG Grid

-Follow along for a brief step-by-step guide on how to use Reflex AG Grid in an app like this one shown below!
-View the live [app](https://ag-grid-app.reflex.run) and [Github code](https://github.com/reflex-dev/reflex-examples/tree/main/ag_grid_finance).
+Follow along for a brief step-by-step guide on how to use Reflex AG Grid in an app like the one shown below!
+Check out the live [app](https://ag-grid-app.reflex.run) and [code](https://github.com/reflex-dev/reflex-examples/tree/main/ag_grid_finance).

 ```python exec